jamesafurman/CS300/README.md

 # CS300
-What was the problem you were solving in the projects for this course?
-  Allowing professors at ABC University to load a list of courses into a searchable data structure (including those courses’ names, IDs, and prerequisites) and print all courses in order or search for a course by its ID.
+What was the problem you were solving in the projects for this course? \n Allowing professors at ABC University to load a list of courses into a searchable data structure (including those courses’ names, IDs, and prerequisites) and print all courses in order or search for a course by its ID.

 How did you approach the problem?
 Consider why data structures are important to understand.